DataDog/ddprof/docs/Commands.md

     functions for diagnostic purposes.
 Values are `on` or `off` (default: off)

+  -f, --sendfinal, (envvar: DD_PROFILING_NATIVESENDFINAL)
+    Determines whether to emit the last partial export if the instrumented process ends.
+This is almost never useful.
+Default is `no`.

   -o, --logmode, (envvar: DD_PROFILING_NATIVELOGMODE)
     One of `stdout`, `stderr`, `syslog`, or `disabled`.
 Default is `stdout`.
     If a value is given but it does not match the above, it is treated as a